klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/sendtx_account_update.md

 **Parameters**

-The parameters of sendTransaction are transaction obejct and callback function.
+The parameters of sendTransaction are transaction object and callback function.

 | Name | Type | Description |
 | --- | --- | --- |